NewcastleRSE/fintrust-website/README.md

 ## Getting Started

 Commits to this repo will be automatically published within a few minutes to the <https://fintrustresearch.com> website.
+This means that you can open the markdown (`*.md`) files in the GitHub editor to make changes to the site text.
+When those changes are committed, they will be published to the live website within a couple of minutes.
+All articles are stored under the `collections` folder in the root of the repository.
+Just open the file you want to change in GitHub, and click the pencil icon ("Edit this file") at the top right-hand corner of the preview.

-For development, you can clone this repo locally, and then [run the Jekyll development website](https://jekyllrb.com/docs/) on your machine.
+For development and testing, you can clone this repo locally, and then [run the Jekyll development website](https://jekyllrb.com/docs/) on your machine.

 ### Prerequisites